Giant panda: Interspecific interactions

-Although adult giant pandas have few natural predators other than humans, young cubs are vulnerable to attacks by snow leopards, yellow-throated martens, eagles, feral dogs, and the Asian black bear.
+Although adult giant pandas have few natural predators, young cubs are vulnerable to attacks by snow leopards, yellow-throated martens, eagles, feral dogs, and the Asian black bear.
 Sub-adults weighing up to 50 kg may be vulnerable to predation by leopards.

 Giant pandas are sympatric with other large mammals and bamboo feeders, such as the takin (Budorcas taxicolor).
 The takin and giant panda share a similar ecological niche, and they consume the same resources.
 When competition for food is fierce, pandas disperse to the outskirts of takin distribution.
 Other possible competitors include but is not limited to, the wild boar (Sus scrofa), Chinese goral (Naemorhedus griseus) and the Asian black bear (Ursus thibetanus).
 Giant pandas avoid areas with a mid-to-high density of livestock, as they depress the vegetation.
 The Tibetan Plateau is the only known area where both giant and red pandas occur.
 Although sharing near-identical ecological niches, competition between the two species has rarely been observed.
 Nearly 50% of their respective distribution overlaps, and successful coexistence is achieved through distinct habitat selection.